 University of Notre Dame

 EMNet’s smart sensor technology was initially developed at the University of Notre Dame through a grant from the U.S. Department of Defense.
-Its cutting-edge technology – now used for wastewater system management – can help save taxpayers and municipalities millions of dollars by reducing sewer overflow costs, reducing fines, and optimizing infrastructure.
+Its cutting-edge technology – now used for wastewater system management – helps save taxpayers and municipalities millions of dollars by reducing costs due to fines from sewer overflow while also optimizing infrastructure.

 About The Company